gotlougit/gotlougit/README.md

 - I've messed around with MySQL.

-- I've learned Python and C!
+- I've learned Python and C! (and mess with Go and C++ a bit here and there!)

 - I've [built a website](https://gotlougit.github.io) in the absence of any web frameworks or JavaScript.